siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 if one later writes source terms in Maxwell's equations, those terms still belong in this framework to the same field and its organized closures.

+So the point is not that source notation is forbidden.
+The point is that it is not primitive.
+The transport core and the behaviors later attributed to charge or mass are already present once structured electromagnetic configurations are allowed.
+If a reader prefers sourced Maxwell notation, those terms can be introduced later as ideal or effective summaries, much as dielectric response is introduced as a macroscopic description of underlying field organization.

 Continuity gives local accounting.
 We now explore what it implies for the shape of energy reorganization as a complete process.